edhamma/saints/saints.rst

 The Buddha had a negative attitude toward the Hindu belief in *atta*.
-Westerners may believe in a soul, but it is a very fuzzy and poorly defined concept compared to the Hindu concept The Hindu concept is that the core of your consciousness is an unchanging, unalterable object which seems separated from the consciousness of God.
+Westerners may believe in a soul, but it is a very fuzzy and poorly defined concept compared to the Hindu concept.
+The Hindu concept is that the core of your consciousness is an unchanging, unalterable object which seems separated from the consciousness of God.
 The *atta* cannot be affected by fire or cold, cut by a knife, smashed by a rock, shocked